We’re all distracted in one way or another, but today you’ll discover how to find your focus and feel less all over the place, fast

 *Shade in the area to represent how heavy or light it feels.

 *Write beside it what the emotion feels like i.e. twinging, pulsing, stabbing, cold, hot, etc.

 The idea of this task isn’t just to focus your mind but also to help you become more in tune with your body and emotions.
 If you ever wake up feeling anxious in your stomach or have a stress headache but can’t pinpoint why, you can refer back to this exercise to remind yourself of what emotions you might subconsciously be feeling.

 Think you’re stuck in your ways?
 Think again.
-Day 3 of our mindfulness masterclass delves into neuroplasticity and reveals how, with mindfulness practice, you can form positive new habits that last.
+Our mindfulness masterclass delves into neuroplasticity and reveals how, with mindfulness practice, you can form positive new habits that last.